computer-lab/computerlab.io/source/_posts/bars-to-code-at.md

 food, and good service.
 The vertically slatted windows make this a good place to enjoy the weather during the spring and summer.
 The bartenders encourage people to use the bar as a workspace during the day, making Sugarburg a good place to work or meet regularly.
-The bar is large and Bourbun-oriented, making Sugarburg a great place to hang out late into the night.
+The bar is large and Bourbon-oriented, making Sugarburg a great place to hang out late into the night.

 ### Boobie Trap